 Let $N \cong \Z^{n-1}$ be a lattice and $M = \Hom(N, \Z)$ its dual lattice.
 Let $N_{\R} = N \otimes_{\Z} \R$ and $M_{\R} = M \otimes_{\Z} \R$.
 Identify $(\Z \oplus N) \otimes \R$ with $ \R \times N_{\R}$.
-We also denote by $T_N$ the complex algebraic torus $N \otimes \C^*$.
+We also denote by $T_M$ the complex algebraic torus $M \otimes \C^*$.
 Given a convex lattice polytope $P \subseteq N_{\R}$, let $C(P) \subseteq \R \times N_{\R}$ be the cone over $\{ 1 \} \times P$ and let $V_{P}$ be the $n$-dimensional toric variety defined by $C(P)$.
 In general $V_P$ is singular with an isolated Gorenstein singularity.
 Given a subdivision of $P$ in convex lattice polytopes $P_1, \ldots, P_k$, we obtain a fan $\Sigma$ by considering the cones over the faces of the $P_j$'s .
 Let $V_{\Sigma}$ be the toric variety associated to this fan.
 When the subdivision of $P$ is smooth, i.e., all $P_j$'s are elementary simplices, then $V_\Sigma$ is a smooth Calabi-Yau, providing a crepant resolution of $V_{P}$.
 We will always assume that the subdivision is smooth.
 The lattice point $(1, 0) \in \Z \times M$ defines a regular monomial $z^{(1,0)}: V_{\Sigma} \rightarrow \C$.
 Define

-The paper \cite{CKYZ} first constructed a mirror of $\check X$.
-In general the mirror to $\check X$ will be a family of varieties roughly parameterized by the K\"ahler moduli space of $\check X$.
+A mirror of $\check X$ was first predicted by phycists, e.g. in \cite{kkv} or \cite{CKYZ}.
+In general it will be a family of varieties roughly parameterized by the K\"ahler moduli space of $\check X$.
 Because we will only be concerned about the symplectic geometry of the mirror, we define a convenient one-real parameter sub-family, as follows.
 Consider a function $\nu: P \rightarrow \R$ which is piecewise affine and strictly convex with respect to the given subdivision of $P$ (i.e., the domains of linearity coincide precisely with the polytopes $P_j$).
 Assume also that $\nu$, restricted to $P \cap N$, has integer values.
-Elements $j \in M$ correspond to monomials, or characters, on the torus $T_N$ which we denote by $z^j$.
+Elements $j \in N$ correspond to monomials, or characters, on the torus $T_M$ which we denote by $z^j$.
 For $t \in \R_{>0}$, consider the family of Laurent polynomials

 where the coefficients $a_j \in \C^{\ast}$.
 We will construct the mirror of $\check X$ by fixing $t$ and taking the $n$-dimensional variety